constellation-daq/Constellation/docs/protocols/cdtp.md

 ### Message Payload

-The message payload frames MAY consist of any binary data.
+The message cargo payload frames MAY consist of any binary data.
 The interpretation and decoding of this data is not part of this protocol and left for user code implementations.